Staying Safe in Church

 - Cleaning and disinfection measures are being taken

-- Our registration and check-in processes meeting the government’s maximum attendees and contact tracing requirements
+- Our registration and check-in processes meet the government’s maximum attendees and contact tracing requirements, including the use of the Service NSW app which has now been mandated by the NSW government.

 - We have installed signage to help to remind you of safe practices